rupeshtiwari/future-blogs/_drafts/random.md

 ## NIC
 A [Network Interface (NIC)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface) enables an Azure Virtual Machine to communicate with internet, Azure, and on-premises resources.
 When creating a virtual machine using the Azure portal, the portal creates one network interface with default settings for you.

+## RBAC

+**Role-based access control (RBAC)** is a policy-neutral access-control mechanism defined around roles and privileges.
+The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.

 ## Rack

 A Rack has servers (Virtual Machines) in a data-center.